kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 Data clustering
 ====================

-In this tutorial, we present the clustering functionalities of the ``preprocess`` module.
+In this tutorial, we present the clustering functionalities from the ``preprocess`` module.

 We import the necessary modules: